On primary day, young Michigan voters are leading call to be 'uncommitted' to Biden

 A movement led by young organizers and amplified by young leaders

-The son of Yemeni immigrants, Aiyash is one of several young elected leaders supporting the Listen To Michigan campaign — a pledge to vote uncommitted in the primary unless President Biden calls for an immediate and permanent ceasefire in Gaza and halts additional aid to Israel.
+The son of Yemeni immigrants, Aiyash is one of several young elected leaders supporting the Listen to Michigan campaign — a pledge to vote "uncommitted" in the primary unless Biden calls for an immediate and permanent cease-fire in Gaza and halts additional aid to Israel.

 But as the conflict continues following the Oct.
 7 attack by Hamas on Israel killing 1,200, nearly 30,000 people in Gaza have been killed.
 Some Democratic voters who were part of Biden's 2020 winning coalition — including Muslim and Arab Americans, progressives and young voters — are wrestling with the best path forward.